noreasonprojects/ModernAVPlayer/README.md

 > `let commands: [ModernAVPlayerRemoteCommand] = YourRemoteCommandFactory.commands`
 > `player.remoteCommands = commands`

-You can use existant command from public `ModernAVPlayerRemoteCommandFactory` class.
+You can use existing commands from public `ModernAVPlayerRemoteCommandFactory` class.

 ---